 H.J.
 Equine, Inc. Blog

-Will CBD Oil help with my Horses Skin Condition?
+Will CBD Oil help with my horses skin condition?

 The skin is the largest organ in the body.
 The skin is a thin layer of tissue forming the natural outer covering of the body of a person or animal.

-CBD Oil may be a great alternate and holistic treatment for horses with skin conditions.
 Many skin conditions are due to inflammation, and the anti-inflammatory properties of CBD Oil is a natural way to treat Rainrot, Ringworm, Mange, Warts, Rashes, Dandruff, Bug Bites, etc.

 There are eight common equine skin diseases: